xdavidwu/evoting/README.md

 make containers
 ```

-This will build three containers, localhost/{evotingctl,evoting-server,evoting-client}.
+This will build three containers, {evotingctl,evoting-server,evoting-client}.

 To use podman instead of docker: